 This is the postcard-perfect Rome you’ve been looking for, with winding cobbled streets, ivy-covered palazzi and vibrant street life.
 It’s impossible to do justice to Trastevere in a single afternoon or evening.
-Although the neighborhood is perhaps best-known for its lively nightlife, there’s so much more to see and do, from Renaissance villas to unusual street markets.
+Although the neighbourhood is perhaps best-known for its lively nightlife, there’s so much more to see and do, from Renaissance villas to unusual street markets.
 Here there are a few suggestions.

 You could easily pass a couple of hours in Trastevere just strolling up and down the streets, window-shopping, people-watching, and taking in the sights and smells.
 Via della Lungaretta could be considered the “center” of Trastevere, along with the beautiful Piazza di Santa Maria in Trastevere.
 Lots of the street life in Trastevere takes place in the piazzas – laid-back Piazza di San Calisto, the spacious market square of Piazza di San Cosimato, and lively Piazza Trilussa.